varigence/docs/bimlflex/user-guide/initial-setup-and-configuration.md

 ### Metadata configuration

-The Configurations and Settings sheets in the Metadata Editor contains  options for the generation and behaviour of the project.
+The Configurations and Settings sheets in the Metadata Editor contains  options for the generation and behavior of the project.

 This is described in more detail in: